Activities and opportunities available to students at the annual Canadian Ecotoxicity Workshop:

 4) Student Co-Chair(s)

 Ever wonder what it takes to be a session chair?
 Well, wonder no more!
-Here, students have the opportunity to assist session chair(s) during the conference and learn what it takes to keep a conference productive, organized, and on schedule!
+Students have the opportunity to assist session chair(s) during the workshop and learn what it takes to keep a workshop productive, organized, and on schedule.
 Assisting the chair(s) involves loading presentations and ensuring they are in the proper queue, keeping track of attendance at each presentation, thinking of possible questions to ask presenters, and possibly introducing presenters to the audience.

 5) Student Attendance Grants

 Up to 10 attendance grants of $400.00 are available for students to subsidize travel costs.
 Application and eligibility criteria can be found here.